CogentRoleplayCommunity/FogentRoleplay/src/Adventures/LostTunnelsOfTundelver.md

 Situated fifteen miles to the east of Tuntin, in the deep valleys of the Sword Mountains, Tide Echo Cavern hides the rich mine of Tundelver's Pact, which was lost five centuries ago during orc invasions that ravaged this part of the North.
 Over the centuries, numerous prospectors and adventurers have sought the mine, but none succeeded until the Stoneseeker brothers found its entrance just a month ago.
 However, they were unaware they were trailed by spies in the service of Nezznar, the Black Spider, who followed them to their discovery.
 The drow villain dealt with the two Stoneseeker guardians, arranged for Burrowbard's ambush, and upon learning of the adventurers' association with Burrowbard and their exploits in Tuntin, the Black Spider has given orders to eliminate the characters.
 Meanwhile, Nezznar commences his exploration of Tide Echo Cavern.

-Nezznar seeks the Forge of Spells, where runesmiths from old Tuntin enchanted dwarven weapons and gnome contraptions.
+Nezznar seeks the Forge of Runes, where runesmiths from old Tuntin enchanted dwarven weapons and gnome contraptions.
 However, Nezznar's progress has been impeded by restless undead and perilous monsters within Tide Echo Cavern, forcing him to proceed with extreme caution.

 The adventurers now have an opportunity to assist Burrowbard, avenge his kin, and thwart the Black Spider's sinister plans.
 Furthermore, the rumored hoard of potent magic hidden within the mines promises a valuable prize.